-This paper is an extension of the previous work [5] that proposes a fully distributed strategy to address the problem of the spatial reuse of radio channels in WLANs.
-The proposed strategy, named INSPIRE, can be applied to any arrangement of WLANs and its novelties are mostly twofold.
+In this paper, we propose a fully distributed strategy to address the problem of the spatial reuse of radio channels in WLANs.
+The proposed strategy can be applied to any arrangement of WLANs and its novelties are mostly twofold.
 First, to the best of our knowledge, it is the first strategy making use of Gaussian Processes to explore promising WLAN configurations in the quest of discovering the optimal one.
-Gaussian processes are recognized tools to deal with the exploration vs. exploitation dilemma (see [17, 18]) which is at the center of the spatial reuse problem.
-Second, unlike the existing fully distributed strategies, INSPIRE allows each AP to account for its surroundings thanks to pull and push areas broader than a single node.
-Through the use of a simple consensus method, APs of the WLANs achieve to behave altruistically selecting configurations for the "greater good" of the WLANs.
-We also introduce realistic scenarios, inspired by real-life WLANs, with dynamic MCS and bidirectionnal traffic, to evaluate and compare the efficiency of all the considered strategies.
+Gaussian processes are recognized tools to deal with the exploration vs. exploitation dilemma (see [7, 18]) which is at the center of the spatial reuse problem.
+Second, unlike the existing fully distributed strategies, INSPIRE allows each AP to account for its surroundings thanks to pull and push areas broader than a single Table 1: Comparison of the state-of-the-art data-driven strategies.
+The last column refers to the size of the scenarios involved in the performance evaluation of the strategy.
+For instance, 216/18 means the evaluation comprises 216 APs distributed over 18 radio channels.